Return to the Home

 The Resource Directory for Older People

 The Resource Directory for Older People is intended to serve a wide audience including older people and their families and others with an interest in the field of aging.
 The directory contains names, addresses, phone numbers, and fax numbers of organizations which provide information and other resources on matters relevant to the needs of older persons.
+A number of Fact Sheets are available at:

 [Back to Contents]